-As the story opens Johnny is caught in a cycle of self loathing.
-His father suffered a stroke and now it’s to him to run the family farm.
-His friends have all left for university and he spends his days working himself to the bone during the day and drinking himself sick at night.
-When he does manage to make a connection with another man it ends in a rough, one time and a want to never see the man again.
+As the story opens, Johnny is caught in a cycle of self-loathing.
+His father suffered a stroke, and now it’s to him to run the family farm.
+His friends have all left for university, and he spends his days working himself to the bone during the day and drinking himself sick at night.
+When he manages to connect with another man, it ends in a rough, single encounter and a want to never see the man again.

-After waking up after one of these long nights to find a calf has died in breach birth Johnny’s father tells him they are going to hire some help for the lambing season.
+After waking up after one of these long nights to find a calf has died in breech birth, Johnny’s father tells him they are going to hire some help for the lambing season.
 Gheorghe, a Romanian immigrant, is hired.
-What follows is week discovery for Johnny as through the course of the work the two men slowly form a bond.
+What follows is week discovery for Johnny as the two men slowly form a bond through the course of the work.

 Both of the lead actors, Josh O’Connor as Johnny and Alec Secareanu as Gheorghe, are great.
-There’s precious little dialogue so everything you learn about each man is from body language and action.
-O’Connor’s arc in particular from angry fuck up to man willing to change is understated and powerful; the Johnny at the start of the movie is almost unrecognizable from the Johnny at the end and that’s almost entirely posture and emotion.
-Secareanu too as a man with an unspoken but painful past dealing with his attraction to a man who effectively doesn’t want to relate to him at all.
-Gheorgie doesn’t change through the movie like Johnny does, but his small gestures of kindness and tenderness have a real warmth.
+There’s little dialogue, so everything you learn about each man comes from body language and action.
+O’Connor’s arc, particularly from angry fuck up to man willing to change, is understated and powerful; the Johnny at the start of the movie is almost unrecognizable from the Johnny at the end, and that’s almost entirely posture and emotion.
+Secareanu, too as a man with an unspoken but painful past, dealing with his attraction to a man who effectively doesn’t want to relate to him at all.
+Gheorgie doesn’t change through the movie as Johnny does, but his small gestures of kindness and tenderness have a real warmth.

 Veteran Character actors Ian Hart and Gemma Jones also have some great screen time as Johnny’s father and grandmother, respectively.